nens/threedi-docs/source/e_2d_channel_breach_tutorial.rst

 --------------------
 You will learn the following in this tutorial:

+* Create a schematisation from an existing spatialite.
 * Add channels to a 2D model.
 * Add boundary conditions to a channel.
 * Create a potential breach event in a 2D model.
-* Create a schematisation from an existing spatialite.
-* Run the model with the breach event in 3Di Live.
+* Simulate the model with a breach event.

 Preparation